CaveAgent: Transforming LLMs into Stateful Runtime Operators: What Happens in Semantic Stream

 \section{What Happens in Semantic Stream}

-The following sections detail the exact prompt templates used to instruct the Semantic Stream in CaveAgent to help readers understand what happens in this stream.
-The system prompt is dynamically constructed by combining the Agent Identity, Context Information (functions, variables, types), and specific Instructions.
+The following sections detail the prompt templates used to instruct the Semantic Stream in CaveAgent.
+The system prompt is dynamically constructed by combining the Agent Identity, Context Information (functions, variables, types), and Instructions.